Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - This satellite series has been plagued with accidents, faults, and delays.
 Meteor M1 and M2 lost altitude control, M2-1 exploded on launch, and M2-2 got hit by a micrometeor making it unable to broadcast LRPT.
 M2-3 is sadly no exception: its **LRPT antenna didn't fully extend**, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be.
 - As a long awaited change of luck, M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
 No issues have been detected with the satellite so far.
-- Meteor M2-4 is still in testing, further frequency/bitrate switching, skew tests, testing patterns, and the broadcast being shut off randomly are all possible in the near future.
+> Meteor M2-4 is still in testing, further frequency/bitrate switching, skew tests, testing patterns, and the broadcast being shut off randomly are all possible in the near future.

 ## Broadcast issue quick reference

 - **NOAA 15** has had several major hiccups with its scan motor current spiking due to it grinding through debris.
 The spike caused a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of actual imagery.
 A large enough spike could lead to a complete motor stall, from which recovery would be highly unlikely. **The satellite has completely recovered and is broadcasting fine**.
-- **NOAA 18** has had a configuration error present ever since management was transferred to Parsons tech, making it broadcast a visible channel during the night instead of an infrared one. **This presents itself as half of the APT image being black during nighttime**.
+- **NOAA 18** has had a configuration error present ever since management was transferred to Parsons tech, making it broadcast a visible channel on APT during the night instead of an infrared one. **This presents itself as half of the APT image being black during nighttime**.
-- **Meteor-M N°2-3** has an incorrectly deployed VHF antenna, making the **LRPT signal weaker than intended and unexpectedly experience drops from time to time**.
+- **Meteor-M N°2-3** has an incorrectly deployed VHF antenna, making the **LRPT signal weaker than intended and unexpectedly experience drops at certain elevations**.

 ## Hardware needed to receive these satellites